acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

       * \f linearalgebra.md
 {{</ dir >}}

-The output has the same shape:
+Then output has a similar structure:

 {{< dir >}}
 * \d public